 Evidence Act Special Procedure Material safeguards, designed to protect journalistic material such as photographs and notebooks.

 Schwartz, who advises a number of campaign groups on criminal and public order law said that the nature of newsgathering

 meant that press photographers were often in a better position to gather evidence than police photographers and videographers: At public order events, [press photographers] have got an inside track as to what is going on, much better than the police

 ever will.
 Their own clearly marked photographers are often behind police lines, whereas you are there as close to the action as possible, and that makes the material that you have in your possession of great value to the police.

 often happens is journalists are arrested, their material is taken from them, prosecution is not pursued, but then that material is used as part of the prosecution of non-journalists.

 protections for journalists and photographers, that the police are supposed to use to seize journalistic material, but my worry is that these mechanisms are being sidetracked by arrests of journalists being used as a way to getting hold of the material.

 Under PACE, material such as a journalist’s notes, photographs, computer files or tapes are classified as Special Procedure Material, which have a higher level of protection than ordinary possessions.

-However, according to Schwartz, the same material can be seized and examined by police if the journalist is arrested as a suspect and the material is considered evidence in the alleged crime for which they have been arrested.
+Schwartz, the same material can be seized and examined by police if the journalist is arrested as a suspect and the material is considered evidence in the alleged crime for which they have been arrested.